-It can be really useful to understand how medications work, because it can make both the therapeutic effects and side effects make more sense.
-This is the first of a series of psych meds 101 posts I’m going to write that will break down different classes of medications.
-I’ll also address antipsychotics, mood stabilizers, anti-anxiety meds, and sleep meds.
+It can be really useful to understand how medications work, as it can make both the therapeutic effects and side effects make more sense.
+As a mental health nurse, former pharmacist, and psych med-taker, this is a major area of interest for me.
+This is the first of a series of psych meds 101 posts that will break down different classes of medications; this post is on antidepressants.

 Most antidepressants affect the three major neurotransmitters implicated in depression: serotonin, norepinephrine, and dopamine.
 Nerve cells (neurons) communicate with other neurons via connections known as synapses.
-The neuron sending the signal is referred to as presynaptic, and the neuron receiving the signal is referred to as postsynaptic.
+The neuron sending the signal is presynaptic, and the receiving neuron is postsynaptic.
 The presynaptic neuron releases neurotransmitter molecules in the synaptic cleft (the space between the two neurons), and the neurotransmitters act at specific receptors on the postsynaptic neuron.

 Why does that matter?
-Many antidepressants are reuptake inhibitors, meaning they block recycling pumps on the presynaptic side that would normally take up and recycle some of the neurotransmitter that had been released.
-This means there is more neurotransmitter floating around the synaptic cleft, available to act at receptors on the postsynaptic neuron.
+Many antidepressants are reuptake inhibitors.
+That means that they block recycling pumps on the presynaptic side that would normally take up and recycle some of the neurotransmitter molecules that were released.
+This means there’s more neurotransmitter floating around the synaptic cleft that’s available to act at receptors on the postsynaptic neuron.
 Over time, this actually changes the number of receptors that the postsynaptic neuron produces, which may explain the delayed onset of action for antidepressants.

 Other antidepressants may block certain types of receptors on either pre- or post-synaptic neurons, and this may influence the release of one or more types of neurotransmitters.

-A lot of medications are messy, in the sense that they don’t only do want them to.
+A lot of medications are messy, in the sense that they don’t only do what we want them to do.
 Some antidepressants affect histamine receptors, and this can cause side effects such as sedation and weight gain.
 Activity at muscarinic receptors can cause sedation, dry mouth, and constipation.

 There are multiple different kinds of serotonin and norepinephrine receptors, and they impact various processes in the body.
-When serotonin gets busy at certain types of receptors it can do things that we don’t want it to, causing things like insomnia, weight gain, or sexual dysfunction.
+When serotonin gets busy at certain types of receptors it can produce unwanted effects, like insomnia, weight gain, or sexual dysfunction.
 Norepinephrine can act at certain receptors to affect things like blood pressure, causing lightheadedness.

 Classes of Antidepressants